premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 --------------

-10. How do you react to challenges such as prioritizing parts of the project and conflict resolutions?
+10.How do you react to challenges such as prioritizing parts of the project and conflict resolutions?

 <details>
 <summary> Show Answer </summary>